-In fact, she — or rather, he — has been going by that name since he was 3 years old, which is a credit to his supportive family.
+In fact, John has reportedly been going by that name since he was 3 years old, which is a credit to his supportive family.
 And while this recent red carpet outing sparked the media's serious discussion of John's gender, the anecdote is part of a broader and increasingly important conversation about how we continue wrestle with the complex relationship between gender and kids.

 Questions abound: Can children play with gender?
 Should children be allowed to choose a new gender from the one they were assigned at birth?
 At what age is it ethically viable for a child to choose their gender?